h4915577/java-senior-dev-refresher/microservices.md

 3) What strategies would you use to test a third-party service that is located outside of a VPC?
 4) In token-based REST authentication, how does the mechanism for token exchange work, and what are its security considerations?

+5) Given a scenario where a Microservice is being handled by a team and another Microservice is being handled by some other team and we want to use the another Microservice which belongs to other team in my microservice so how I will be doing it explain it in detail.
+And lots of cross questions.
+4 Indepth questions on S3, SNS,SQS, AWS Lambda.
+How will you use all these in event driven architecture.
+As I had worked in these and not in Kafka so he focused on this.
+If anyone would have worked on Kafka he will be focusing more on this.

  Write a Rest API endpoint for PUT mapping and think of a scenario where you will use PUT mapping so implement the Model and service classes.